dmnfarrell/tablexplore/docs/source/usage.rst

 Resampling columns
 ------------------

 Resampling is a way to average data over specific windows or periods.
 It is a possible way to smooth out noisy data for example or get an average trend.
 You can resample columns from the column header menu.
-In the example below this is used to smooth out the sawtooth shaped C02 data.
-The larger the window the more averaging will take place.
+In the example below we create a date column and then use resampling to smooth out the data in another column using a window of 7.

 .. image:: resample_example.gif

 Plot options
 ------------

-The plot frame has an options dialog underneath with multiple tabs grouped by functionality.
-Most default formatting options such as the type of plot, whether to show a legend etc. are in the first tab.
-The dialogs may look a bit cluttered for some users but the idea is to have all available options quickly accessible rather than hidden in menus.
+The plot options are a series of docked widgets on the right side of the plot, grouped by functionality.
+The docks can be dragged to the other sides of the application window or closed.
+Re-opening is done from the dock menu.
+Most default formatting options such as the type of plot, whether to show a legend etc. are in the 'general' tab.
 If you use the program regularly you will be familiar with where things are.
-Some of the less obvious options are explained in the image below.

 .. image:: plot_options.png

 The following plot types are currently supported:

 * line
-* scatter
 * bar
 * barh
+* scatter
 * pie
 * histogram
 * box plot